Bambu Lab P1P 3D Printer: High-Speed FDM Printing Solution

 Replacement filament cutter (3 pcs)

-Three gray 3D-printed components with holes and rectangular bases, created by Bambu P1P, aligned against a white background.
+Three gray scraping tool parts with holes, printed by Bambu P1P 3D Printer, aligned vertically against a white background.

 Filament cutters prevent clogs and enable smooth material switching in the AMS.